 Excellence with purpose: Our expert academics, teamed with the next generation of scientific leaders, produce some of the world’s best fundamental and applied chemistry.*

 Established ground-breakers and highly talented early-career researchers unite to deliver internationally excellent and world-class research across chemical science.
 Through close collaboration with the wider STEM community, our fundamental chemistry challenges the frontiers of knowledge for tomorrow.

 Impactful research tackles the issues of today.
 Ambitious entrepreneurism and effective routes to real-world application ensures benefits to academia, industry, and society.
 Coupled with ongoing investment into state-of-the art facilities and infrastructure, we sit firmly at the forefront of science in the UK and beyond, both now and in the future as we grow to meet the rising demands for flexible, world-class research.

 Chemical, Structural and Synthetic Biology

-Developing highly interdisciplinary molecular and analytical approaches to understanding and exploiting biological systems for drug discovery, food security and industrial biotechnology.
+Developing highly interdisciplinary molecular and analytical approaches to understanding and exploiting biological systems for drug discovery, food security, sustainable chemicals and industrial biotechnology.

 Materials and Polymers